umanojvarma/umanojvarma/README.md

 ---

 ### ✨ A Few Fun Facts
-- 🥘 Ran a food stall during COVID — called it an MVP, literally!
-- 📖 Penning Telugu nostalgia stories, one memory at a time
-- 🎧 Dreaming of a podcast that blends folk tales, product truths, and soul-searching reflections
-- 🎨 Deeply inclined toward the arts — because creativity is the engine of empathy
+- 🛻 Ran a food outlet in a drive-in, pre-COVID, to understand how business models work at the grassroots
+- 🎨 Partnered with a digital marketing firm during COVID as Creative Director — helped shape visual storytelling for startup brands
+- 🎥 Wrote, acted, and created ad content for an early-stage water brand (Miljo Aqua), which drove real dealer engagement
+- 🎭 Passionate about acting — appeared in short indie films and produced a couple of music albums just to stay creatively alive
+- 💡 Firm believer that the best product thinking is born where ground experience meets creative experimentation

 ---